 If you’ve taken exams under the new GCSE grading system, please see our conversion table to convert your GCSE grades.

 |Qualification||Typical offer/minimum requirement|

-Grade C (or grade 4) in a modern European language other than English
+Grade B (or grade 6) in a second language

 |Access to HE Diploma||

 The University will not necessarily make conditional offers to all Access candidates but will continue to assess them on an individual basis.